 United States v.
 Mustafa, 22 M.J.
 165 (C.M.A.), cert. denied, 479 U.S. 953 (1986).
 In this pre-Daubert case involving blood-spatter evidence, the court used a three-step analysis.
 First, does the evidence involve an area of specialized knowledge?
 Second, would the expert testimony be relevant (helpful) to the trier of fact?
 Third, is the expert qualified to testify?
 After Kumho Tire, this minimal inquiry may not be sufficient.
 The trial judge should do more than consider the expert’s qualifications in making the reliability determination.

 Other Factors (See comments to proposed changes to FRE 702).
-Other factors courts have considered to evaluate the reliability of scientific and non-scientific testimony include:
+Other factors courts have considered evaluating the reliability of scientific and scientific testimony include:

 Was the information developed for the purpose of litigation?

 Did the expert unjustifiably extrapolate facts to support conclusions?

 Are there alternative explanations?